Spherical Induced Ensembles with Symplectic Symmetry: Introduction and results

-In this work, we study the \textit{\textbf{symplectic induced spherical ensembles}} with the goal to derive their scaling limits in various regimes and to establish the universality of these point processes.
-The symplectic induced spherical ensemble $\G$ of size $N$ is defined by the matrix probability distribution function proportional to
+In this work, we study the \textit{symplectic induced spherical ensembles} with the goal to derive their scaling limits in various regimes and to establish the universality of these point processes.
+The symplectic induced spherical ensemble $\G$ is an $N \times N$ quaternion matrix, which is defined by the matrix probability distribution function proportional to

 Here $n$ and $L$ are parameters, with $n \ge N$ and $L \ge 0 $ also possibly dependent on $N$.
 In particular, if $n=N$, $L=0$, the model \eqref{matrix model} is known as the spherical ensemble with symplectic symmetry.
-The name ``spherical'' originates from the fact that their eigenvalues tend to be uniformly distributed on the unit sphere under the (inverse) stereographic projection; see e.g. \cite{forrester2012pfaffian,Krishnapur09}.
+The name ``spherical'' originates from the fact that their eigenvalues tend to be uniformly distributed on the unit sphere under the (inverse) stereographic projection; see, e.g., \cite{forrester2012pfaffian,Krishnapur09}.
 And as discussed in the ensuing text, the term symplectic symmetry relates to an invariance of the underlying Gaussian matrices.
-To realise the matrix probability distribution \eqref{matrix model}, following \cite{MR2881072} and \cite[Appendix B]{MR3612266} first introduce a particular $(N + L) \times N$ random matrix $\mathbf Y$ with each entry itself a $2 \times 2$ matrix representation of a quaternion.
-The matrix is said to have quaternion entries for short; see e.g.~\cite[Section 1.3.2]{forrester2010log}.
+To realise the matrix probability distribution~\eqref{matrix model}, following~\cite{MR2881072} and~\cite[Appendix~B]{MR3612266} first introduce a particular $(N + L) \times N$ random matrix~$\mathbf Y$ with each entry itself a $2 \times 2$ matrix representation of a quaternion.
+The matrix is said to have quaternion entries for short; see, e.g.,~\cite[Section 1.3.2]{forrester2010log}.
 The specification of $\mathbf Y$ is that $\mathbf Y = \mathbf X \mathbf A^{-1/2}$, where $\mathbf X$ is an $(N+L) \times N$ standard Gaussian matrix with quaternion entries (also referred to as a rectangular quaternion Ginibre matrix), while $\mathbf A$ is an $N \times N$ Wishart matrix with quaternion entries.
-More explicity, $\mathbf A = \mathbf Y^\dagger \mathbf Y$ where $\mathbf Y$ is an $n \times N$ rectangular quaternion Ginibre matrix; see e.g.~\cite[Def.~3.1.2]{forrester2010log}.
-In terms of such $\mathbf Y$, and a Haar distributed unitary random matrix with quaternion entries (i.e.~a symplectic unitary matrix $\mathbf U$; see e.g.~\cite{DF17}), define $\mathbf G = \mathbf U (\mathbf Y^\dagger \mathbf Y)^{1/2}$.
-It is the random matrix $\mathbf G$ which has matrix distribution \eqref{matrix model}; the corresponding eigenvalues, which must come in complex conjugate pairs, are used in producing the plots of Figure~\ref{Fig_eigenvalues}.
+More explicitly, $\mathbf A = \mathbf Q^\dagger \mathbf Q$ where~$\mathbf Q$ is an $n \times N$ rectangular quaternion Ginibre matrix; see, e.g.,~\cite[Definition~3.1.2]{forrester2010log}.
+In terms of such $\mathbf Y$, and a Haar distributed unitary random matrix with quaternion entries (i.e., a symplectic unitary matrix $\mathbf U$; see, e.g.,~\cite{DF17}), define $\mathbf G = \mathbf U (\mathbf Y^\dagger \mathbf Y)^{1/2}$.
+It is the random matrix $\mathbf G$ which has matrix distribution~\eqref{matrix model}; the corresponding eigenvalues, which must come in complex conjugate pairs, are used in producing the plots of Figure~\ref{Fig_eigenvalues}.

 Several fundamental properties of the symplectic induced spherical ensemble were discovered by Mays and Ponsaing \cite{MR3612266}.
 (We also refer to an earlier work \cite{mays2013real} on the induced spherical ensemble with orthogonal symmetry.)
 In particular, it was shown in \cite[Section 3]{MR3612266} that the joint probability distribution $\P_N$ of its independent eigenvalues $\bfs{\zeta}= \{ \zeta_j \}_{j=1}^N$ is given by